 - Written Report.
 You will write a maximum 3 page PDF report on your findings, using LaTeX.
 You can use unlimited addition pages for references and for an appendix.
 The main paper should be self-contained! - Code.
 In a language of your choice.
 Python with PyTorch is recommended for convenient access to gradients and optimizers.
 External libraries and existing implementations are allowed, if properly cited.
-You submit the complete executable and documented code, as one .zip file.
-Rules for the code part: - Reproducibility: In your submission, provide a script e.g. run.py or notebook which produces all results and plots you use in the paper. - Documentation: Your system must be clearly described in your PDF report and also well-documented in the code itself.
+You submit the complete executable and documented code, as a github repository link (make sure it's accessible).
+Rules for the code part: - Reproducibility: In your submission, provide a script like run.py or notebook that produces all results and plots you use in the paper. - Documentation: Your system must be clearly described in your PDF report and also well-documented in the code itself.
 A useful ReadMe file must be provided.